sheygs/javascript-basics/topics/advanced-flow-control/flow-control.md

 ## Async & Await

-promise chaining
+- promise chaining
-`promises.all` - only resolves when all promises have resolved; require a catch block if a promise is rejected `promise.race` - waits for the first settled promise and gets its result or error `promise.allSettled` - doesn't need a catch block;  waits for all promises to settle REGARDLESS of the whether they were rejected or resolved
+- `promises.all`: only resolves when all promises have resolved; require a catch block if a promise is rejected
+- `promise.race`: waits for the first settled promise and gets its result or error
+- `promise.allSettled`: doesn't need a catch block;  waits for all promises to settle REGARDLESS of the whether they were rejected or resolved

 > function declaration